aurelia/store/doc/article/en-US/aurelia-store-plugin.md

       });
     }

-    // The same as returing a handcrafted object like
+    // The same as returning a handcrafted object like

     const demoAction = (currentState: StateHistory<State>, frameworkName: string) => {
       return Object.assign(